What to Eat on an Autoimmune + Sjogren’s Diet

 Recently, however, more physicians and clinicians, both alternative and conventional, are acknowledging that leaky gut syndrome is a real diagnosis.

 Much of the research on leaky gut syndrome focuses on zonulin, a protein that regulates intestinal permeability.
-Zonulin secretion is modulated by not only gluten but also alcohol, infectious organisms, systemic inflammation, & stress.
+Zonulin secretion is modulated not only by gluten but also by alcohol, infectious organisms, systemic inflammation, & stress.

 Several autoimmune diseases, including type 1 diabetes, Crohn’s disease, lupus, and ankylosing spondylitis, have been linked to leaky gut syndrome.